samnissen/polariscope_2/README.md

 The code must evaluate to a ActiveSupport::TimeWithZone object.
 Once the date is passed by a given Run, the model prune the oldest records, ordering by `created_at` date.
 If no limit is set, the pruning will happen at 6 months.
+Allowed ranges include any day, week, month or year 'ago' objects (30.days.ago, 1.year.ago, etc.).

 ## Contributing